BUENOS AIRES, Aug. 9, 2022 /PRNewswire/ --

 Consolidated Net Financial Debt

-As of September 30, 2021, our net financial debt position (cash, cash equivalents plus financial investments and financial NDF & interest rate swaps minus loans) totaled P$223,416 million, decreasing P$16,627 million or equally -6.8% when compared to the consolidated net financial debt position as of December 31, 2020, which totaled P$239,683 million (restated in terms of the measuring unit as of September 30, 2021).
+As of June 30, 2022, our net financial debt (cash, cash equivalents plus financial investments and financial NDF & interest rate swaps minus loans) amounted to P$312,116 million, increasing P$1,628 million (+0.5%) when compared to the consolidated net financial debt as of June 30, 2021 adjusted by inflation.

 Investments in PP&E, intangible assets and rights of use assets